ORESoftware/npm-link-up/README.md

 ## Caveats + Disclaimer

 Using NPM, after installing a new package, you may need to re-link with npmlinkup - this is a problem/bug with NPM.
-It is a strange problem, considering that $(npm link) is an NPM feature!
+It is a strange problem, considering that `$npm link` is an NPM feature!
 But when you run `$ npm install x`, it seems to break some symlinks.
 On the other hand, if you use `$yarn add x` to add a new dependency, you may be able avoid this hiccup.

 ### Restatement of the above

-The NPM link utility itslef (`$npm link`)  has some flaw whereby if you install a new package to your project, frequently symlinks will be broken between local NPM packages.
+The NPM link utility itself (`$npm link`)  has some flaw whereby if you install a new package to your project, frequently symlinks will be broken between local NPM packages.
 I believe NPM will fix this with newer versions.
 Unfortunately, "NPM Link Up" cannot do anything about that.
 This doesn't cause any real problems, except you may have to run npmlinkup again to relink your project.